TechBridgeWorld/BrailleWritingTutor/README.md

   However after com0com is
   installed, it can be configured to use any port you want (see below).
-  If you change the com port in com0com you will need to edit the source file windowsActionHandler.java (line 27: COMM_PORT_NAME).
+  If you change the com port in com0com you will need to edit the source file windowsActionHandler.java (line 27: COM_PORT_NAME).
 Our suggestion is that you let it use 1 <-> 7.

   <h3>Brief introduction to com0com commands:</h3>